eclipse-opendut/opendut/doc/src/user-manual/cleo/commands.md

     opendut-cleo generate-setup-key --id <PeerID>

-## Decoding Setup Strings
+## Decoding PeerSetup Strings

-If you have a setup string, and you want to analyze its content, you can use the `decode` command.
+If you have a peer setup string, and you want to analyze its content, you can use the `decode` command.

     opendut-cleo decode --setup-string <String>